Phoenix police: man suspected in double homicide case jailed

 Police said a man and woman were found dead inside a Phoenix apartment Monday.

-The woman was identified as 30-year-old Cristina Palmares and police said she and the suspect were married.
+The woman was identified as 30-year-old Cristina Palmares.

+Asked about the relationship between the suspect and the female victim, police spokeswoman Sgt.
+Maggie Cox said “they were married” but she didn’t release any other details.

 According to police, a neighbor reported hearing gunshots Monday and then saw that the door to an apartment had been left open.